netket/netket/docs/citing.rst

 ------

-If you find the NetKet project useful for your research, please consider citing our relevant software papers in order to help us to continue devoting time and ressources to NetKet development.
+If you find the NetKet project useful for your research, please consider citing our relevant software papers in order to help us to continue devoting time and resources to NetKet development.

 The current version of NetKet 3.x is described in our recent preprint `arXiv:2112.10526 <https://arxiv.org/abs/2112.10526>`_.